-The following guidelines are applicable for interpreting various name forms: The CN (CommonName) contains the full name in accordance with the submitted registration identification document.
-If the resulting CommonName contains more characters than is technically possible, one or more first names will be replaced by initials, starting with the last full first name, until the commonName created in this way does fit.
-All names are taken over exactly from the submitted identification document.
-The situation may arise that the CommonName contains special characters that are not part of the supported character set, MES-1.
-In this case Cleverbase will transliterate the character to a supported character.
+- In case the CN exceeds the character limit, one or more first names will be replaced with initials, starting with the last full first name, until the CN no longer exceeds the character limit. - In case the identification document contains a non-Latin alphabet and a Latin transliteration, the Latin transliteration will be used as default. - In the documenting of the CN, Cleverbase consideres capital and non-captial characters as identical characters. - In case the CN contains special characters that are not part of the supported character set, MES-1, Cleverbase will transliterate the character to a supported character.
 Transliteration will be done according to a transliteration list.
-If the character is not present on the transliteration list, it will be transliterated to the closest available character on the 26-character Latin alphabet.
+If the character is not present on the transliteration list, it will be transliterated to the closest available character in the 26-character Latin alphabet.